data-apis/scipy-2023-presentation/paper.rst

 :math:`@`), and array-aware functions (e.g., for linear algebra, statistical reductions, and element-wise computation of transcendental functions).

+..
+TODO: clean-up the following regarding broadcasting

+All elementwise functions and operations that accept more than one array input apply broadcasting rules.
+The broadcasting rules match the commonly used semantics of NumPy, where a broadcasted shape is constructed from the input shapes by prepending size-1 dimensions and broadcasting size-1 dimensions to otherwise equal non-size-1 dimensions (for example, a shape `(3, 1)` and a shape `(2, 1, 4)` array would broadcast to a shape `(2, 3, 4)` array by virtual repetition of the array along the broadcasted dimensions).
+Broadcasting rules should be applied independently of the input array data types or values.

+..
+TODO: add broadcasting examples

 *TODO: introduce the array object.
 See NumPy paper (https://www.nature.com/articles/s41586-020-2649-2) and the section on NumPy arrays.*

 *TODO: consider including something akin to Fig 1 in NumPy paper.
 In that figure, may also want to include type promotion example/schematic as part of the figure.*